PurpleTurtleCreative/grouped-content/readme.txt

 = Developer Friendly Code =
 Grouped Content is built open-source and fully documented so that your developers can quickly build Grouped Content into exactly what you need it to be.
 To make customization even easier, plenty of hooks are also made available to developers so that changes can be quickly added and easily maintained as new versions of Grouped Content are released.

+= **NEW!** Content Generator =
+Quickly add new draft pages and automate menu creation to rapidly create new groups of content for your site.
+Clicking to add new pages, assigning each the same parent page, and then putting all the pages in a new menu is a tedious and inefficient process.
+With the **Add New** Groups page, you can use Content Generator to rapidly add new groups of pages and even automatically create a new menu for the group.

 == Installation ==

 Grouped Content does not require any configurations after being activated.
 If you have already been making use of page hierarchies, Grouped Content will automatically enhance your experience maintaining page structures.
 Grouped Content makes use of WordPress’s native page hierarchies system rather than cluttering your database with additional data.
 It is extremely lightweight.
 Here are the features you should notice upon proper installation and activation: